tstxni97/libra-zv/README.md

 [![CircleCI](https://circleci.com/gh/libra/libra.svg?style=shield)](https://circleci.com/gh/libra/libra)
 [![License](https://img.shields.io/badge/license-Apache-green.svg)](LICENSE.md)

-Libra Core implements a decentralized, programmable database which provides a financial infrastructure that can empower billions of people.
+Libra ZV implements a decentralized, programmable database which provides a financial infrastructure that can empower billions of people.

 ## Note to Developers
-* Libra Core is a prototype.
+* Libra ZV is a prototype.
 * The APIs are constantly evolving and designed to demonstrate types of functionality.
 Expect substantial changes before the release.
 * We’ve launched a testnet that is a live demonstration of an early prototype of the Libra Blockchain software.